Job Openings Reach 7.67 Million, Highest in Five Months

 New Hires Decline...
 Voluntary Quits Down, Layoffs Up

-US Job Openings Rise in October, but Hiring Falls and Layoffs Increase as Labor Market Slowdown Persists A job posting is displayed at a retail store in Arlington Heights, Illinois, USA.
+A job posting is displayed at a retail store in Arlington Heights, Illinois, USA.
 Photo by AP Yonhap News

 According to the Job Openings and Labor Turnover Survey (JOLTs) released by the U.S. Department of Labor on December 9 (local time), the number of job openings was 7.658 million in September and 7.67 million in October.

-The number of hires in October was 5.149 million, with a hiring rate of 3.2%, both lower than September’s 5.367 million and 3.4%.
+The number of hires in October was 5.149 million, with a hiring rate of 3.2%, both lower than in September (5.367 million hires, 3.4% hiring rate).

 Stuart Paul, an economist at Bloomberg Economics, commented, "A closer look at the October JOLTs report shows that labor demand is relatively weaker than the headline numbers suggest.
 Overall, job openings increased, but layoffs rose and voluntary quits declined.
-The Federal Reserve is unlikely to view the labor market as the current source of inflationary pressure."
+The Federal Reserve is unlikely to view the labor market as a current source of inflationary pressure."

-Although the labor market is not cooling rapidly, signs of weakening are emerging, leading the market to expect a higher likelihood of a Fed rate cut the following day.
-According to CME FedWatch, as of this day, the federal funds futures market is pricing in an 87.4% chance that the Fed will cut the current federal funds rate of 3.75-4.0% by 0.25 percentage points at the Federal Open Market Committee (FOMC) meeting on December 10.
-The probability of a rate hold stands at 12.6%.
+Although the labor market is not cooling rapidly, signs of weakening have led the market to expect a higher likelihood of a Fed rate cut the following day.
+According to the CME FedWatch Tool, as of this day, the federal funds futures market was pricing in an 87.4% probability that the Fed would lower the current benchmark rate of 3.75% to 4.0% by 0.25 percentage points at the Federal Open Market Committee (FOMC) meeting on December 10.
+The probability of a rate hold was 12.6%.

 Stephen Stanley, Chief U.S. Economist at Santander US Capital Markets, stated, "Overall, the labor market is neither overheating nor accelerating, but it is not collapsing either."